telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/customize-web-designer.md

 ## Fine Tune the Customization in the Web Report Designer

-By overriding the virtual methods exposed for the corresponding property.
+The Web Designer may customized per user or based on other conditions by overriding the Reporting REST Service virtual methods exposed for the corresponding property.

 For example, by overriding the virtual method `GetDeniedPermissions` you may create logic that returns different permissions per user.